hgao10/ns3/README.md

    cp -r ns-3.30.1/* simulator/
    ```

-4. Remove the now-empty ns-3.30.1 folder
+4. Remove the ns-3.30.1 folder as we do not need it anymore:
    ```
    rm -r ns-3.30.1
    ```